TownLake/blog-samrhea/content/posts/2024/2024-10-26-naps/index.md

 category: "parenting"
 tags:
   - "parenting"
-description: "Or how I learned to love a 90-minute alarm."
+description: "Or how I learned to love a 90-minute alarm"
-socialImage: ""
 ---

 A good way to ship more weekend projects is to become a parent.
 Specifically the parent of a child between 6 and 18 months.
 [Trust](https://github.com/TownLake/blog-samrhea/commits/main/) me.